carsonnleee/mist4610/README.md

 **Explanation:**
-Our data model is designed to represent the organizational structure of the Olympic Games, capturing the complex relationships among athletes, sports, events, teams, coaches, sponsors, and host locations.
-The Athlete entity serves as the central hub, linking competitors to their country, sport, coaches, sponsors, results, and team affiliations.
+Our data model is designed to represent the organizational structure of the Olympic Games, capturing the relationships between athletes, sports, events, teams, coaches, sponsors, and host locations.
+The Athlete entity serves as the central hub, qhich links competitors to their country, sport, coaches, sponsors, results, and team affiliations.

 The Country entity stores information such as country name, continent, language, and population, and maintains one-to-many relationships with athletes, coaches, and teams.
 Each country may also host Olympic Games through the HostCity entity, which records the city name, population, climate, and associated country.
 Each HostCity can host multiple Games over time, with the Game table recording the year, season, start and end dates, and attendance.